 How does an online booking system work?

-In your case, for instance, if a customer accesses your website with the specific goal of hiring you to clean their windows and they don’t see an online booking system (or even an easy way to make an inquiry) they’ll click off and explore one of the many other “window cleaning businesses near me” that their Google search highlighted.
+If a customer accesses your website with the specific goal of hiring you to clean their windows and they don’t see any way to make an inquiry easily, they’ll click off.
+A quick Google search will help them find a “window cleaning businesses near me” that can probably help.

 So, what can you do to meet these expectations?

-Begin by asking yourself “what would I want to see if I were looking to hire a business and find out more about them?”
+It can help to put yourself in the customer’s shoes.
+Ask yourself “What would I want to see if I were looking to hire a business?
+Or what if I wanted to find out more about them?”

-Typically, it helps to have clearly labelled options that tell the customer the “who, what, and how” of your business (i.e. an About Us, Our services, Prices, and Contact Us section).
+Typically, it helps to have a clear section of your website to tell them the “who, what, and how” of your business.
+That means having an About Us, Our Services, Prices, and Contact Us page that they can access.

-There is a wide variety of tools out there to help you choose the right platform to host and create your site, and while that’s a whole other topic, even a quick Google search for “build a website for my business” will reveal all kinds of tools to help you.
+There are a wide variety of tools out there to help you create your website.
+While that’s a whole other topic, a quick Google search for “build a website” can help you find some great choices.

-We have some more specifics at the end of the post, but a good rule of thumb to keep in mind is that your website design should be simple and tidy: “less is more” and taking a simple approach will be more eye-catching than you think.
+We have some more specifics at the end of the post, but a good rule of thumb is to keep your website design simple and tidy.
+Less is more, as they say, and a simple approach can be more eye-catching than you’d think.

-The success of your website relies on its ability to appear high up in search engine rankings.
-Basically, you need to aim to be as high up on the first page of Google results for a query that’s relevant to you.
+The success of your website relies on its ability to appear high in search engine rankings.
+Basically, you need to aim to be as high up on the first page of Google as possible.

-The skill of managing SEO (search engine optimisation) is multifaceted and, in much the same way as a web designer can help you create a website, bringing in someone to help you manage SEO and content can be a big help, too.
+The skill of managing SEO (search engine optimisation) is multifaceted and bringing in someone to help you manage SEO can be a big help, too.

-Initially, a website needs to be built with SEO in mind, and the right type of regular content needs to be included (this could be through blogs and articles i.e. by talking about everyday life at the company, or posting reviews/insight about the jobs and work you that could be of interest to new prospects, you’re more likely to attract attention).
+Initially, a website needs to be built with SEO in mind.
+The right type of regular content needs to be included.
+This could be through blogs and articles i.e. by talking about everyday life at the company.
+You could also post reviews about the work you’ve done, to entice new prospects.

 A landing page is a webpage that your visitors arrive at when they’ve clicked on a search result.
 As many visitors don’t look beyond this first page, it is important that your landing page meets certain criteria.

-You only have, on average, eight seconds to convince a visitor from the moment they land on your page, so your landing pages need to have the following at the top of the screen: a headline that states your unique selling point (USP), a focus on one really attractive offer, and a clear indication of how they can get this offer (this is known as a call to action or CTA).
+You only have, on average, eight seconds to win over a visitor from the moment they land on your page.
+Your landing pages, then, need to have the following at the top of the screen:

-A great image or even a short video can make a huge difference to the success of your landing page, as they help to draw attention and quickly engage audiences.
+A great image or even a short video can make a huge difference to the success of your landing page.
+They help to draw attention and quickly engage audiences.

-Videos, in particular, are a great way to extend the amount of time readers will stay engaged on your page.
+Videos, in particular, are a great way to extend the length of time readers will stay engaged on your page.

 If you’ve outlined your intent, as we mentioned above, you’ll already be in a great place to help drive visitors and even potential leads down the track toward making a sale.